 - 1½ tablespoons melted salted butter

 - Combine all of the dough ingredients with the starter.
 Mix thoroughly.
 The dough should be fairly firm.
-If it is very sticky, refrigerate for 30 minutes to let the butter firm up the batter.
+Leave out to ferment at room temperature for 2-4 hours, or fermented in the fridge for up to 24 hours.

 - Gently roll the dough into an 18" by 12" rectangle on parchment paper.
 Use flour as required, to help with the rolling.
 Brush the remaining melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
 (At this point you could also add ½ cup of raisins or walnuts).